 Roundabouts are proven to reduce serious accidents while providing increased capacity and improved traffic operations, as compared to a traffic signal with the same number of lanes.
 According to the Federal Highway Administration, installing a roundabout typically results in a 90% reduction in fatality accidents.
-Roundabouts also provide significant environmental benefits, as vehicles typically do not need to stop and idle.
-Roundabouts calm traffic and provide opportunities for landscaping and beautification within constrained space.
+Roundabouts also provide environmental benefits, as vehicles typically do not need to stop and idle.
+Roundabouts improve operations and traffic flow and provide opportunities for landscaping and beautification within constrained space.